-The definition depends on varying perceptions which in the first place is the underlying factor for the major point in VWO vs IEMG.
+The definition depends on varying perceptions, which in the first place, is the underlying factor for the major point in VWO vs IEMG.

-In line with national GDP, the International Monetary Fund ranks South Korea as the tenth-largest economy in the world.
+In line with the national GDP, the International Monetary Fund ranks South Korea as the tenth-largest economy in the world.
 The Korean stock market is also the fourteenth largest stock market in the world by market capitalization.

 Yet, the MSCI has classified South Korea as an emerging rather than a developed economy.

-These include the lack of offshore currency and the recent ban on short selling to curb the effects of the pandemic which affected investors.
+These include the lack of offshore currency and the recent ban on short selling to curb the effects of the pandemic, which affected investors.